Diego Maradona

-In his international career with Argentina, he earned 91 caps and scored 34 goals.
-Maradona played in four FIFA World Cups, including the 1986 World Cup in Mexico, where he captained Argentina and led them to victory over West Germany in the final, and won the Golden Ball as the tournament's best player.
-In the 1986 World Cup quarter final, he scored both goals in a 2–1 victory over England that entered football history for two different reasons.
-The first goal was an unpenalized handling foul known as the "Hand of God", while the second goal followed a 60 m dribble past five England players, voted "Goal of the Century" by FIFA.com voters in 2002.
+In his international career with Argentina, Maradona earned 91 caps and scored 34 goals.
+He played in four editions of the FIFA World Cup, including the 1986 World Cup, where he led Argentina to victory as captain and won the Golden Ball as the tournament's best player.
+In the 1986 World Cup quarter final, he scored both goals in a 2–1 victory over England.
+His first goal was an unpenalized handling foul known as the "Hand of God", while his second goal came after a 60 m dribble past five England players; it was voted "Goal of the Century" by FIFA.com voters in 2002.